VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 Our dashboard presents four main visualizations that work together to tell the story of European housing prices.

-### 3.1 Geographic Overview: Choropleth Map (Figure 1)
+### 3.1 Geographic Overview: World Map (Figure 1)

-The first visualization is a color-coded map of Europe showing the housing price index for each country.
-Countries with higher prices appear in red/orange colors, while countries with lower prices appear in green colors.
+The first visualization is a color-coded world map showing the housing price index for each European country.
+The map uses a Natural Earth projection showing the full world context.
+Countries with higher prices appear in red colors, while countries with lower prices appear in green colors.
 This gives users an immediate visual understanding of geographic patterns.
+The map is fully interactive - users can pan and zoom to explore different regions.

 **Key findings from the map:**
 - Clear divide between Western and Eastern Europe